RealFinOfficial/realfin-core/readme.md

 Realfin inherits the full Cosmos SDK governance framework, which allows token holders to propose and vote on protocol changes.
 Within the custom modules, governance plays a specific role in parameter management.

-Module parameters for all five custom modules (`realfin`, `oracle`, `creditscore`, `realestate`, `tokenization`) are updated exclusively through governance proposals.
+Module parameters for all six custom modules (`realfin`, `oracle`, `creditscore`, `realestate`, `tokenization`, `insurance`) are updated exclusively through governance proposals.
 The `UpdateParams` message in each module requires the sender to match the `x/gov` module authority address — any other sender is rejected with `ErrUnauthorized`.

-The `UpdateParams` CLI command is intentionally hidden from AutoCLI (`Skip: true` in all five modules).
+The `UpdateParams` CLI command is intentionally hidden from AutoCLI (`Skip: true` in all six modules).
 This is a deliberate design choice: parameter changes affect the entire network and should go through the standard governance process (submit proposal → deposit period → voting period → execution), rather than being callable directly from the CLI.

 The governance flow for updating module parameters: